chloejones9464/whos-getting-the-next-round/README.md

 I had to change the ids on the play again buttong and menu button.
 This corrected the issue as they had the same id and clashed.

+---
 ### Close game function
 I had a close game function in my code at the very beginning of my project but then researched that I'm unable to close the window through the function.
 This is becaosue the function can only work if the game was opened via JavaScript.
 With this in mind, I decided to remove the code from the game.

+---
 ### btn class from Bootstrap
 The button, when hovered over, was showing the classic Bootstrap blue background and white text.
 This was an issue as this did not tie into my color scheme and would look out of place.
 I did a little research and found from Quora that I was able to alter the button hover state and place an important at the end of each style, this ensured that the Boostrap styling is overwritten.

+---
 ### Dodgy commit
 I'd spend days trying to work out the JavaScript for the first element of the game and after working at it for quite some time, I forgot to commit in-between my development!
 I went on to delete the code and add it back in bit by bit and commit each time so that the commit is much smaller and traceable.

+---
 ### Grabbing the username
 I found this part of the project quite difficult.
 I wanted to use the user name in the paragraphs I'd made for when the player wins, loses or has a draw with the computer.
 I tried everything from websites to ChatGPT!
 In the end, I combined the both to get the outcome I desired.
 I created a function that I would call at the loading of the front page then I called it again when returning to the main menu page.
 It's safe to say I deserved my Gin and takeaway that night!

+---
+### JSHint

+I've chosen to use the JSHint to check my Javascript.
+This site is easy to use and I'm able to read and understand if an error or warning occurs in my code.
+So, I ran my code through the site and they pulled up 52 warnings.
+Scratching my head wondering what I'll need to do to get rid of these errors, they looked like this: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+I used ChatGpt to help me understand why this is happening and if there is anything I would need to do to resolve it!
+I simply needed to add the line /* jshint esversion: 6 */ to the beginning of my code to show the site that I'm using an ES higher than 5.

 ## Deployment